 The Autonomy Matcher

 Clients will be provided with guidelines on how to perform structured interviews with questions to score.
 By implementing the structured interview and numeric score method employers will significantly increase the likelihood of getting the best employee by increasing the validity of the process even more.
-The structured interviews we have made are built like the formulas described by Daniel Kahneman (2011).
-For the optimal result we hope employers perform and score the two structured interviews that they are provided, and that there are two different people in the company that performs these interviews, and that these two people should not know any interview results beforehand.
+For the optimal result we hope employers perform and score the three structured interviews that they are provided, and that there are three different people in the company that performs these interviews, and that these people should not know any interview results beforehand.
 Having then three people’s almost objective observations and score of the candidate we can calculate the average score.
 By doing this we will minimize exposure to a relevant statistical phenomenon called regression towards the mean.
-This entails that average score of three interviews will be the most true representation of the candidate since people tend to fluctuate under and over their average performance thus will giving too much weight to one observation decrease validity.
+This entails that the average score of three interviews will be the most true representation of the candidate since people tend to fluctuate under and over their average performance thus will giving too much weight to one observation decrease validity.
 (Kahneman 2011) Again this method will increase the likelihood of a solid estimation of the potential employee.
 After this, all employers have to do is to choose one of the top candidates and they can be confident that anyone chosen with above average scores will be able to perform in the job.

 The shortcuts of intuitive thinking

 Heuristics are cognitive rules of thumb that guide us in our decision-making.
 These mental shortcuts steer how we perceive and make sense of our reality.
-According to Kahneman (2011) will the reliance on heuristics cause predictable biases in predictions.
+According to Kahneman, Slovic & Tverssky (1982) will the reliance on heuristics cause predictable biases in predictions.
 In the interview situation, a candidate is analyzed by the recruiter who uses the representative heuristic.
 The heuristic comparison is based on the interviewers previous experiences rather than logical analysis of candidates abilities.

 People rely on heuristic principles to reduce complex tasks of assessing probabilities and predicting values to simpler judgmental operations.
 In general these heuristics are quite useful, but sometimes lead to severe and systematic errors such as biases.
 (Kahneman & Tversky 1974)